-Count on it: Whoever created this hilariously true-to-life “A.D.D.
-Man!” video knows that yes, Adult ADHD can affect driving behavior, too.
+Count on it: Whoever created this “A.D.D.
+Man!” video knows this: Adult ADHD can affect driving behavior, too.

 Driving While Distracted: